SESYNC-ci/basic-Shiny-lesson/docs/_slides/io.md

 ## Text Output

-Render the species ID as text using `renderText()` in the server function, identifying the output as `city_label`.
+Render the city name as text using `renderText()` in the server function, identifying the output as `city_label`.